joeappleton18/solentgit/practical.md

   ![](assets/bash_output.jpg)

-- Run the command `git add test.txt`, git now the adds file to the Staging area
+- Run the command `git add -A`, git now the adds all files in the directory to the staging area

 - Run `git status` again, you should now see that test.txt is in the staging area and is ready to be committed

 - To make your first commit run `git commit -m "Blank document" git will now track all future changes to test.txt

-- Run `git log` gives log of everything updated in the repository
+- Type `git log` this gives log of everything updated in the repository

 **You now have a snap shot of your work**